dayeggpi/zootrope/README.md

 Keep the arduino plugged to the computer, and check the serial monitor in Arduino IDE to see the values of the motor and blink that will bring the best zootrope effect, and then set these values as default in the code.

+You might need an FTDI232 to send the code to the arduino.

 # Usage